 Introduction.
 At most of America's colleges and universities, drinking is taken for granted as a part of university life.
-Unfortunately, alcohol and drug abuse are also a part of campus life at most of America's institutions of higher learning.
+Unfortunately, the abuse of alcohol and drugs are also a part of campus life at most of America's institutions of higher learning.